techiediaries/techiediaries/_posts/2020/laravel/2019-09-02-laravel-6-7-tutorial-new-features-mysql-database.md

 Laravel is web development framework for building web applications with PHP.
 It's created and maintained by Taylor Otwell.
 It's based on modern and powerful design patterns like MVC, dependeny injection and ORMs.

 Since v1 which was released in **June 2011**, the framework has been groing since then to become one of the most powerful and popular framework in the PHP community.
-It's now in version 6.
+It's now in version 7.

-## How does Laravel framework works?
+## How Does Laravel Framework Work?

 Laravel works by providing a set of abtractions on top of PHP and Symfony that make it easy to listen for requests and send the right responses either JSON data in the case of REST or a rendered HTML document in a tradiotional web application.
 It also provides a powerful ORM which abtracts away all the complexities of dealing with SQL databases ease database migrations.